Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles: Proof of Theorem

 Let $m>0$.
 Fix $\beta$, $d$, $f$ and $\eta$, $c$.
 The scenario below yields the desired lower bound for the annealed survival probability conditioned on non-extinction, i.e., $(\mathbb{E}\times P) \left(T>t|\mathcal{E}^c\right)$.

 \begin{enumerate} \item Recall that the first particle must be of infinite line of descent once the process is conditioned on non-extinction.
-Suppress the branching so that there is precisely one skeleton particle in the system up to time $\eta t$.
-This is equivalent to requiring that whenever a skeleton particle branches within the period $[0,\eta t]$, it gives precisely one offspring of its own kind.
+Suppress the branching of the initial skeleton particle so that there is precisely one skeleton particle in the system up to time $\eta t$.
+This is equivalent to requiring that whenever the skeleton particle branches within the period $[0,\eta t]$, it gives precisely one offspring of its own kind (and possibly some doomed offspring).
 Therefore, by the fourth part of Lemma~\ref{decomp}, this event has probability

 \item For $d\geq 2$, empty the two-sided cylinder (``tube") $T_t$, defined by